Abdel Halim Mohamed: Al Fajr

-Before and after Sudan independence
+Before and after Sudan's independence

 Abdel Halim was among the founders of the Graduates' General Congress in 1938 that later drafted the first memorandum in 1942, demanding independence from the Anglo-Egyptian occupation.
 Abdel Halim was the political adviser and confidant to Abd al-Rahman al-Mahdi, one of the leading religious and political figures during the colonial era in Anglo-Egyptian Sudan.

-In 1956 and after Sudan's independence, Abdel Halim became the Khartoum District Council’s president and mayor of Khartoum until 1960.
-After the overthrow of General Ibrahim Abboud's dictatorship in 1964, Abdel Halim served as a member of the first and second Committee of Sovereignty, from 3 December 1964 to 8 July 1965, which presided over the interim coalition Government that paved the way for general elections.
+In 1956 and after Sudan's independence, Abdel Halim became the Khartoum District Council's president and mayor of Khartoum until 1960.
+After the overthrow of General Ibrahim Abboud's in 1964, Abdel Halim served as a member of the second and third Sudanese Sovereignty Council, from 3 December 1964 to 8 July 1965, which presided over the interim coalition Government that paved the way for general elections.
+He was the head of state from 1 April 1965 to 30 April 1965.